 Moab is truly an adventurer’s paradise with unlimited opportunities for hiking, climbing, biking, and other outdoor activities.
 In the middle of this adventurous atmosphere, the founders of Moab Brewery established a craft microbrewery ideal for the traveler in search of a straightforward, wonderful beer.

-Squatters has established itself as a staple of Salt Lake City’s downtown dining scene for the last 25 years.
+Squatters have established itself as a staple of Salt Lake City’s downtown dining scene for the last 25 years.
 The business is committed to its “Triple Bottom Line: Planet, People, and Profit.”
-Squatters is a well-liked member of the community who actively participates in neighborhood NGOs, sustainable transportation and energy initiatives, and campaigns to advance Utah’s business climate.
+Squatter is a well-liked member of the community who actively participates in neighborhood NGOs, sustainable transportation and energy initiatives, and campaigns to advance Utah’s business climate.

 The microbrewery’s fundamental business is producing superb beer with integrity and enthusiasm that has won honors for decades.
 Some of their most well-known beers are the Hop Rising Double IPA, Chasing Tail golden ale, and Full Suspension pale ale.

 The basis of Templin Family Brewing’s philosophy regarding beer is tradition and quality.
 They are dedicated to spending the effort and time necessary to create great goods, with a concentration on German lager.
 Their selection of delectable classic lagers is completed by lengthy cold conditioning.
 Alternatively, if you’re in need of something hoppier, they offer a number of superb, contemporary IPAs.

 Beer nerds will like the selection of often disregarded varieties like Dortmunder and Kellerbier.
 München Helles from Templin Family stands out because it is malty, crisp, and has just the right amount of undetectable hop fragrance to maintain its balance.
 A very tasty and energizing twist on a traditional Bavarian dish.